CAYAG Adventure Seekers

 We have the space, but now require the tools and equipment to build an inventory.
 We will seek as much second-hand as possible, but many items will need to be purchased from new.
 We also need to create an online inventory website to list items available, and allow registration for membership and members to book out items.
 We expect the tool library to be very popular, so would require a part time member of staff to manage it and itemise all of the items being borrowed and returned.

-Activities and Structure
+Activities

 Expected Outcomes